Back to Blog

 Public WiFi hotspots, while convenient, offer countless opportunities for cybercriminals to steal your personal or corporate data.
 Whether it's man-in-the-middle attacks, fake access points, or area spoofing, these threats can result in dire outcomes if you're not prepared.

 A trusted VPN is your first line of defense.
 By encrypting your connection and maintaining the integrity of your data, a VPN significantly reduces the risks posed by public networks.
-Adhering to HIPAA, GDPR, SOC2, ISO, and FedRAMP guidelines often means protecting data in transit, and VPNs align well with those security requirements.
+Protecting data in transit is fundamental to strong security, and VPNs align well with that goal.

 In a field where cyber threats continually evolve, using a reputable VPN service on public WiFi isn't just smart, it's needed.
 Invest in strong encryption, follow best practices, and make sure your work and personal data remain safe, no matter where you connect.